trevorputbrese/ca-tas-workshop/TAS-Workshop-Instructions.md

     ```
     cf logs
     ```
     d.
-Observer failure indicating inability to establish connection to MySQL:
+Observe failure indicating inability to establish connection to MySQL:
     > MySqlConnector.MySqlException (0x80004005): Unable to connect to any of the specified MySQL hosts.

     e.
 Review environmental variables: